 What We Consider Really Solid For Sellers

-During this test, this Carrot customer got a GREAT stretch of quality traffic.
+during this test, this Carrot member got a GREAT stretch of quality traffic.

-But the test is still early… so the rate will likely dip below 20%)
+The test is still early… so the rate will likely dip below 20%.

-All in all, you should shoot to have your motivated seller website convert at least 10% of your visitors to leads at a minimum… and work your way toward a 15-20% conversion rate (for a quality lead) on the top end in today’s environment with building solid credibility on your website, great quality traffic (Facebook ads suck for conversion rate for sellers, decent for buyers and tenants… but terrible for sellers).
+All in all, you should shoot to have your motivated seller website convert at least 10% of your visitors to leads at a minimum… and work your way toward a 15-20% conversion rate (for a quality lead) on the top end in today’s environment with building solid credibility on your website, great quality traffic.

 Rent to Own / Tenant Buyer Website Conversion Rates